tkn-tub/ns3-gym/README.md

 ./test_tcp.py --start=0
 ```

-Note, that it our Python TCP NewReno implementation achieves the same number of transmitted packets as the one implemented in ns3 (see output of ns-3 simulation, i.e. `RxPkts: 5265` in both cases).
-Please exacute the following command to cross-check:
+Note, that our Python TCP NewReno implementation achieves the same number of transmitted packets like the one implemented in ns3 (see the output of ns-3 simulation, i.e. `RxPkts: 5367` in both cases).
+Please execute the following command to cross-check:
 ```
 ./waf --run "rl-tcp --transport_prot=TcpNewReno"
 ```